TerryS94/dll-toolkit/README.md

     if (!app.IsRendererActive())
 		return;

-	if (app.IsKeyPressed(AppKeys::KEY_F3))
+	//give yourself a free cursor without needing to open your whole menu (for moving HUD around) if (app.IsKeyPressed(AppKeys::KEY_F3))
     	app.ToggleFreeMouseCursor(!app.IsFreeMouseCursorActive());
+	//opens your menu
     if (app.IsKeyPressed(AppKeys::KEY_F4))
         app.ToggleMenu(!app.IsMenuOpen());

-    const bool want_mouse_this_frame = app.IsMenuOpen() || app.IsFreeMouseCursorActive();// || other custom logic you may want here
+	//input/cursor blocking to the target window and cursor restoration is handled automatically :) const bool want_mouse_this_frame = app.IsMenuOpen() || app.IsFreeMouseCursorActive();// || other custom logic you may want here app.BeginFrame(want_mouse_this_frame);
-    app.BeginFrame(want_mouse_this_frame);